Verb:close

 // we're using traditional functions or arrow functions because they include

 // Javascript template literals.
-This example only includes Adventurejs custom
+This example only includes AdventureJS custom

 // templates, which do not get evaluated until output, and are safe to use in strings.